ledsoft/kbss-website/_posts/2024-10-21-ai-tools-to-power-academic-research--open-mic-summary.markdown

 ---
 title:  "AI tools to power academic research"
 categories: [Open Mic Session, Open Mic]
-excerpt: "AI tools to help improve academic research."
 ---

 On Friday 11 October 2024 speaker [Miroslav Blaško](https://kbss.felk.cvut.cz/web/team#miroslav-blaško) held an Open Mic session with the topic \"AI tools to power academic research\".
 Video and presentation included.

-Then include video using following code:

 {% include video id="AtoUshTdiXU" provider="youtube" %}

-Video is uploaded to youtube by Michal.
-The id parameter is part of the link behind v=.

 ##### The abstract